loda-lang/loda-programs/programs/oeis/list1.md

 * [A119578](http://oeis.org/A119578) ([L15 program](119/A119578.asm)): a(n) = (n + n^2)*binomial(2*n,n)/2.
 * [A119579](http://oeis.org/A119579) ([L15 program](119/A119579.asm)): a(n) = (n + n^2)*(binomial(2*n, n)).
 * [A119581](http://oeis.org/A119581) ([L26 program](119/A119581.asm)): (2*n+n^2)*(binomial(2*n,n))/2.
+* [A119610](http://oeis.org/A119610) ([L81 program](119/A119610.asm)): Number of cases in which the first player is killed in a Russian roulette game where 5 players use a gun with n chambers and the number of bullets can be from 1 to n.
+Players do not rotate the cylinder after the game starts.
 * [A119617](http://oeis.org/A119617) ([L33 program](119/A119617.asm)): Integers of the form c(n)/b(n) where c(n+1)=c(n)+(n+1)^4 with c(0)=1 and b(n+1)=b(n)+(n+1)^2 with b(0)=1.
 * [A119651](http://oeis.org/A119651) ([L49 program](119/A119651.asm)): Number of different values of exactly n standard American coins (pennies, nickels, dimes and quarters).
 * [A119652](http://oeis.org/A119652) ([L24 program](119/A119652.asm)): Number of different values of <= n standard American coins (pennies, nickels, dimes and quarters).